CoregoLabs/Proposal/README.md

 	Warning the user, whenever one of his regions is close to expiry, will remind him to potentially buy a new region for future assignments.

 	We look to integrate this alert by creating a unique event that emits when the region’s parameter ‘when’ exceeds ‘last_until’ and emits an event to reflect this.
-We will listen for this event and alert the user when it is emitted.
+We will listen to this event and alert the user when it is emitted.

 - **Wastage Reporting**
 	Notifying the user in case of utilizing a very small portion of the owned Coretime may influence the user to reconsider their usage optimizations and potentially decide to sell part of their region on the market.

 	We will gather averages of the user’s consumption over time, and once data is sufficient, we will detect scenarios where the consumption is much less than the all-time average.
-We will listen for this event and alert the user when it is emitted.
+We will listen to this event and alert the user when it is emitted.

 - **High Usage Reporting**
 	Alerting the user in case of utilizing a substantial portion of the owned Coretime may influence the user to buy more Coretime on the market or stop certain tasks.

 	In the same way as reporting wastage, we will gather averages of the user’s consumption over time and, detect scenarios where the consumption is more than the all-time average and emit an event to reflect this.
-We will listen for this event and alert the user when it is emitted.
+We will listen to this event and alert the user when it is emitted.